randomnoun/sql-explainerator/README.md

   SqlExplaineratorCli --infile plan.json --outfile plan.svg
 or
-  cat plan.json | SqlPlainToImageCli > plan.svg
+  cat plan.json | SqlExplaineratorCli > plan.svg

 Example 2: To generate the diagram from an SQL statement, you will need to also supply a JDBC